• Skip to primary navigation

 2 servings pasta

-• Dissolve the chicken stock cube in the boiling water and set aside for now.
+• While the pasta is cooking, start the shrimp.
+Dissolve the chicken stock cube in the boiling water and set aside for now.

 ½ cup boiling water, ¼ chicken stock cube